Nakaner/Cerepso2vt/README.md

 ==========

-Cerepso2vt is a Osmium-based C++ program to create vector tiles in OpenStreetMap's common data formats – OSM XML and OSM PBF.
+Cerepso2vt is a Osmium-based C++ program to create vector tiles in OpenStreetMap's common raw data formats – OSM XML and OSM PBF.
 Cerepso2vt supports all formats Osmium can write and was designed to be flexible.
 It should be easy to add different export formats.

-Cerepso2vt's data source is a PostgreSQL database which was imported using Cerepso.
+Cerepso2vt's data source is a PostgreSQL database which was imported using Cerepso or Osm2pgsql (with `--slim`).

 Dependencies